coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 monster or monsters encountered, or the benefit is lost.
 If successful, the character gains enough XP to attain the next experience level.

-*Donjon:* This card signifies imprisonment--- either by the *imprisonment* spell or by some powerful being.
+*Donjon:* This card signifies imprisonment— either by the *imprisonment* spell or by some powerful being.
 All gear and spells are stripped from the victim in any case.
 Draw no more cards.

 *Euryale:* The medusalike visage of this card brings a curse that only the fates card or a deity can remove.
-The --1 penalty on all saving throws is otherwise permanent.
+The –1 penalty on all saving throws is otherwise permanent.

 *Fates:* This card enables the character to avoid even an instantaneous